How To Improve As Holy Paladin — Battle for Azeroth (BfA) 8.1.5

 Once you have done this, the weaknesses of Light of the Martyr, low net healing and failure to transfer to your Beacon of Light, become readily apparent.
 Thus, we recommend using Light of the Martyr less than once per minute in a typical raid encounter; only while moving or when absolutely needed to save someone's life.

-2. Not Using Your Short Cooldown Spells Often Enough
+2. Using Your Short Cooldown Spells More Often

 Holy Paladins have a couple of powerful short cooldown spells &mdash spells with cooldowns shorter than 30 seconds &mdash and several that can be added through talent choices.
 They are given cooldowns because they are powerful, inexpensive, or both, and it is essential for your performance to use them as often as they are available and will not overheal.